Master Apartments: Site

-The Master Building is at 310 Riverside Drive on the Upper West Side of Manhattan in New York City.
+The Master Building is at 310 Riverside Drive on the Upper West Side of Manhattan in New York City, New York, US.
 The building occupies the northeastern corner of Riverside Drive and 103rd Street, across from Riverside Park.
 It is situated on a nearly square land lot with an area of 13,518 ft2.
 The lot has a frontage of 115 ft along Riverside Drive and 120 ft along 103rd Street, with an indentation in the northeast corner.
-The building is part of the Riverside-West End Historic District, a New York City historic district designated in 2015.
+The building is part of the Riverside-West End Historic District, which became a New York City designated landmark in 2015.
+The buildings of the Riverside–West 105th Street Historic District are located one block north.
 The surrounding neighborhood largely contains brick-and-limestone row houses and apartment structures built in the 19th and early 20th centuries.

 Architecture

 The Master Building was designed by Harvey Wiley Corbett of the firm Helmle, Corbett & Harrison, in conjunction with the firm Sugarman & Berger.
 The building was developed for artist Nicholas Roerich and his financial patron, Louis L. Horch.
 The skyscraper's first three floors originally held a museum, a school of the fine and performing arts, and an international art center, operated by Roerich and his wife Helena.
 (Note: They were the Roerich Museum, the Master Institute of United Arts, and the Corona Mundi International Center of Art.)
 Horch largely funded all three organizations.